Common myths about appraising

-It is mandated by legal agencies that an appraiser needs to be state-licensed to create appraisal reports for federally-related property transactions in Arizona.
-Also by law, you are allowed to receive a copy of the completed appraisal from your lending agency.
-Contact Northern Arizona Appraisal, Inc. if you have any questions about the appraisal process.
+Legally, an appraiser needs to be state certified to create substantiated appraisal reports for federally-supported transactions.
+The law entitles you to acquire a copy of your finished report from your lending agency after it has been produced.
+Contact us if you have any concerns about the appraisal procedure.

 Have other questions about appraisers, appraising or real estate in Maricopa County or Phoenix, AZ?Contact Northern Arizona Appraisal, Inc.